telerik/fiddler-everywhere-docs/knowledge-base/redirecting-with-rulesbuilder.md

 ## Solution

-To accomplish this scenario, use a basic redirect or a rule, which utilizes regex and regex variables.
+To accomplish this scenario, we can use a basic redirect or a rule, which utilizes regex and regex variables.

 ### Using a Basic Redirect